GioByte10/American-Sign-Language-Glove/README.md

 BLEStringCharacteristic predictionCharacteristic(BLE_UUID_PREDICTION_CHARACTERISTIC, BLENotify, 1);
 BLEStringCharacteristic sentenceCharacteristic(BLE_UUID_SENTENCE_CHARACTERISTIC, BLENotify, COLS);
 ```
-We have added the `BLENotify` property to both charactersitics, which means that, once our Android app is _subscribed_ to those characteristics, it will automatically notify the app when the board modifies their value.
+We have added the `BLENotify` property to both characteristics, which means that, once our Android app is _subscribed_ to those characteristics, it will automatically notify the app when the board modifies their value.

 ## Arduino_ASL.ino
 Now that we talked about what runs on the computer, let's talk about the embedded side.
 [Arduino_ASL.ino](https://github.com/GioByte10/American-Sign-Language-Glove/blob/main/Arduino_ASL/Arduino_ASL.ino) is what runs on the board.
-We can see how we are setting up our main pheripherals, sensors, and communication protocols in `setup`.
+We can see how we are setting up our main peripherals, sensors, and communication protocols in `setup`.
 These are: (a) the built-in LED, (b) Serial,
 (c) [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit), (accelerometer and gyroscope), (d) lcd, and (e) BLE.

 As we loop through the code, the Arduino constantly sends data through the Serial port to the Python script.
 Specifically, we send comma separated values representing the `analogRead` values of the flex sensors, and the x, y, z values of the accelerometer and gyroscope.
 Lastly, we handle the prediction sent to the Arduino by the Python script, and the commands, if any.
 After this we update the LCD accordingly to reflect the current sentence.